-1 Open the scene named furStart.ma that is located in the GettingStarted/Fur/scenes directory of your Maya project.
+1 Open the scene named furStart.mb that is located in the GettingStartedLessonData/Fur/scenes directory.
+The GettingStartedLessonData directory is installed in the same location as your Maya software application.

 This scene includes a model that has been created for you.